Skip to content

 The weather is a little warmer, so the snow might be a little slushier.
 This means your ski time might not be as long as in January and February.

-Every cloud has a silver lining though, as it gives you more time for après-ski.
+However, every cloud has a silver lining as it gives you more time for après-ski.

 It’s a great time for couples to come, and if you want to combine skiing with day trips out and trying other activities, March is the perfect month.